Industry News

 The committee’s findings are yet to be made public one year on.

-However, the Nairobi County government in June unveiled a development master-plan that is hinged on construction of new rail and road network, among other things, to ease congestion in the city centre.
+However, the Nairobi County government in June unveiled a development master plan that is hinged on the construction of a new rail and road network, among other things, to ease congestion in the city centre.

 The blueprint which was prepared by City Hall with support from the Japanese International Cooperation Agency (JICA), provides a guiding framework to manage Nairobi metropolitan development from 2014-2030.